New York Truck Accident Lawyer

 What Causes Commercial Trucks to Crash?

 There are many reasons why trucks crash, not all of which are the fault of the truck driver.
-Truck drivers are held to higher safety standards than other drivers, including additional insurance, regular drug and alcohol testing, regular maintenance of their vehicle, mandatory break times to decrease fatigue, and much more.
-However, truck drivers are still found liable for the accidents they cause.
-Some truck driver errors and behaviors that result in accidents include:
+The law holds truck drivers to higher safety standards than other drivers.
+This includes carrying additional insurance, undergoing regular drug and alcohol testing, performing regular maintenance of their vehicle, and complying with mandatory break times to decrease fatigue.
+However, truck drivers are hardly the only party responsible for truck accidents.

-- Alcohol or drug impairment: In spite of being subject to mandatory testing for alcohol use and some kinds of drugs, some truck drivers still indulge in their use while on the job.
-Additionally, drivers may be unaware of the effects of over-the-counter and prescription medication that can also cause the driver to be impaired.
+- Alcohol or drug impairment.
+Despite mandatory testing for alcohol use and some drugs, too many truck drivers indulge in their use while on the job.
+Additionally, drivers may not know how badly over-the-counter and prescription medication can impair their driving.

-- Improperly loaded cargo: Truck drivers are required to undergo training in the proper loading and securing of cargo.
+- Improperly loaded cargo.
+Truck drivers must train in the proper loading and securing of cargo.
 That said, cargo shifts are a major cause of truck accidents as they lead to an imbalanced load that makes the truck more difficult to maneuver and increases the likelihood of the vehicle rolling over.
 Improperly securing the load is a concern, as well, as it can result in the truck losing its load and dropping dangerous obstacles onto the roadway or striking other vehicles with the cargo it is carrying.

-- Getting lost: Truck drivers are often expected to make deliveries in cities that they are unfamiliar with.
+- Getting lost.
+Truck drivers are often expected to make deliveries in New York cities that they are unfamiliar with.
 This can result in the driver becoming lost while attempting to complete his or her delivery.
-Lost drivers are a hazard to others on the roadway, as it can cause them to enter a one way street or ramp going the wrong direction or to make improper and dangerous lane changes to make a last-minute turn to get back on their route.
-Following navigation apps could take them off of truck routes and onto roads that were not intended for 18-wheelers, or that are reserved for passenger vehicles, like the Sprain Brook Parkway in Wetschester.
+Lost drivers are a hazard to others on the roadway, as it can cause them to enter a one-way street or ramp going the wrong direction or to make improper and dangerous lane changes to make a last-minute turn to get back on their route.
+Following navigation apps could take them off of truck routes and onto roads that were not intended for 18-wheelers, like the Sprain Brook Parkway in Westchester.

 The injuries sustained in collisions with massive vehicles are often serious and life-altering.
 Many of these injuries even result in death.
 The survivors of this type of accident may face injuries such as: